Algoteers/Improvement-Proposals/SIP 013 - Superalgos Trading Protocol.md

 Is the event that produces a change of stages within the execution of the __trading engine__ from stage 1 __Pre-Opening__ to stage 2 __Opening__ where the steps to enter into a trade are defined.

+#### Opening Execution

+At this current early version this is just the mention of a section that will define the execution details.
+This means the order types to be used, how these orders are going to be fragmented, at which price each one and what to do under each possible situation that could go wrong with each of them.
+Future versions of the protocol will bring these definitions in detail.

 #### Stop Loss

 The __stop loss__ is the part of the Trade Management Stage that defines what to do and when with the Stop Loss during an active trade.
 In trading Stop Loss is called to the target value at which a trader would leave its position taking the expected losses.
 Its definition is fragmented in phases.